diego1401/diego1401/README.md

 - Hi, I am Diego a Guatemalan 🇬🇹 student studying in Paris 🇫🇷
-- I’m currently pursuing a Masters degree in Data And Articial Intelligence at IP Paris.
+- I’m currently pursuing the MVA master's degree at ENS Paris-Saclay.
 - I’m interested in discovering more facets of AI!
+My main research interests are Computer Vision, Computer Graphics and Reinforcement learning.
-- 📫 diego.gomezmijangos@ip-paris.fr
+- 📫 diego.gomez@polytechnique.edu

 <!---
 diego1401/diego1401 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.